Managing roles and permissions

 Adding members to groups

 Users can be in multiple groups.
 If you delete a user from a group, they are only removed from that group, not from the system.
 To fully delete a user, you need to be in the root of Security.
-You can reach the security group root by clicking on "Security" link in the breadcrumbs at the top of the Security Pane.
+To reach the security group root click the link Security or the Back button which is shown as a left arrow in the north toolbar.